 — Peter Shankman (@petershankman) August 18, 2011

 Within three hours, an official at corporate had gotten permission from the authorities to make this happen.
-Then for implementation, the nearest branch to the airport was 23 miles.
-But the restaurant chain made it happen, and become a hallmark of great customer support.
+Then, for implementation, the nearest branch to the airport was 23 miles away.
+But the restaurant chain made it happen and became a hallmark of great customer support.

 Lesson #5: Great Coordination Delivers Great Customer Experiences

 The Mortons’ story also received quite a lot of media attention.
 When you care for your customers and ensure good customer experiences, it pays off.
-But like Mortons’s showed us, to do that, you have to have great internal communication.
+But as Mortons showed us, to do that, you have to have great internal communication.

 All the examples above come down to just one thing: great customer support is about caring.
 You can’t just see your customers as sources of profit.
 If you care about customers and are willing to invest in that care, you’ll ensure excellent customer experience.
 In some cases, you might even be rewarded with some quality organic marketing.

 Are you ready to do what you need to do to enable great customer experiences?
-Like we’ve seen in these examples, it takes effort.
-You need to invest time, and make sure different departments work well together.
-But once you get into the habit, customer support is deeply fulfilling and immensely rewarding.
-Use these examples and inspire your customer support team, and make sure your customers are happy they picked you!
+As we’ve seen in these examples, it takes effort.
+You need to invest time and make sure different departments work well together.
+But once you get into the habit, customer support is profoundly fulfilling and immensely rewarding.
+Use these examples to inspire your customer support team and make sure your customers are happy they picked you!